 - Breeding Season is February 15th – June 30th

 - Mare Care: $12 wet / $10 dry

 - Mares must be accompanied with Negative Coggins and Health Certificates no more than 7 days old

 - Mares must be halter broke and safe to handle

 - Numenor Farms reserves the right to deny service to any mare

 - Breeders Certificates will not be released until a foal has been born

-Lots of time and research goes into finding the right match for a mare, and I make a point to keep only the highest quality stallions intact.
+Lots of time and research goes into finding the right match for a mare, and I make a point to promote responsible breeding practices from quality bloodlines.
 I have had great success with the Mr. Prospector on Easy Jet cross.
 While many people look down on the Thoroughbred as inferior to the Quarter Horse (I include paints in that statement), the fact is there would be no Quarter Horse breed without the Thoroughbred.
 Since so many different strains of Quarter Horse have been selectively bred (often for traits from Thoroughbred ancestors), I find it desirable to use a healthy helping of Thoroughbred out-cross blood.

 Mare Care is $10/dry $12/wet per day.
 I provide only quality forage and feed, and I try to meet any special dietary needs for mares while they are here.
 However, any special supplements must be provided by the owner.

 With four stallions on the place, it is hard to say one is better than the other.
 Each has his own story, and each is a huge personality to be around.